 PursuitSAFETY did not exist until 2007.
 Today, it is an established national nonprofit organization that assists innocent victims and their bereaved family members of vehicular police pursuit and response call crashes.
 We also work with law enforcement because all of us share a common goal: we want to prevent this tragedy from happening to others.

-If you are a bereaved family member, friend of an innocent victim, or an injured victim impacted by the tragedy of pursuit, my heart aches with yours.
+If you are a bereaved family member, a friend of an innocent victim, or an injured victim impacted by the tragedy of pursuit, my heart aches with yours.

 If you are a member of law enforcement, thank you for your service.
 Please visit our law enforcement section to find life-saving videos and information submitted by your peers.
 If you are a citizen who didn’t realize this really happens, I hope your visit will bring understanding to this public safety issue because the lives of innocent bystanders—like my daughter Kristie pictured here—are not acceptable collateral damage.